Untung Syamsuri

 In early 1965, Untung was transferred to the Tjakrabirawa Regiment, the Presidential Guard, and commanded one of its four foot guard battalions.
 He was put in charge of arrangements for the Armed Forces Day Parade to be held on 5 October.
 Being the 20th anniversary of the Indonesian National Armed Forces, Sukarno had ordered a special event.
 For the day, a full infantry combat brigade was moved from East and Central Java and into Jakarta including three battalions of infantry, one of tanks, one of armoured vehicles, a mortar battalion, an anti-aircraft battalion and an engineers' battalion.
 On the morning of 1 October 1965, troops had surrounded Merdeka Square in central Jakarta in support of the 30 September movement, but Untung was at Halim Perdanakusuma Air Force Base along with other leaders of the movement, including D. N. Aidit, leader of the Communist Party of Indonesia.
 However, he was named as leader of the 30 September movement in radio broadcasts made by the group from the Indonesian State Radio building on Merdeka Square.
+Roosa's version of events which claim D.N.
+Aidit's involvement in the 30 September movement are highly contested and there is no conclusive evidence of this.
+The theory presented by Ruth McVey and Benedict Anderson contradicts Roosa's claim which is built entirely on circumstantial evidence.